-- In wooded land it can be reduced to a maximum of three. - In marsh and mountain, or if the attacker enters the area through rough pass, it can be reduced to a maximum of two - In case of amphibious landing, it can be reduced to a maximum of three in open terrain, or of two for the rest. - In case of sorties or relief battles, it can be reduced to a maximum of three in open terrain.
+- In wooded land it can be reduced to a maximum of three. - In marsh and mountain, or if the attacker enters the area through rough pass (marked with a dashed line), it can be reduced to a maximum of two. - In case of amphibious landing, it can be reduced to a maximum of three in open terrain, or of two for the rest. - In case of sorties or relief battles, it can be reduced to a maximum of three in open terrain.